 SynopsisThe remote firewall host is affected by multiple vulnerabilities.

-DescriptionAccording to its self-reported version number, the remote pfSense install is a version 2.3.x prior or equal to 2.3.5-p2 or 2.4.x prior to 2.4.3-p1.
-It is, therefore, affected by multiple vulnerabilities:
+DescriptionAccording to its self-reported version number, the remote pfSense install is to 2.4.5.
+It is, therefore, affected by multiple vulnerabilities, including the following:

 - In pfSense 2.4.4-p2 and 2.4.4-p3, if it is possible to trick an authenticated administrator into clicking on a button on a phishing page, an attacker can leverage XSS to upload arbitrary executable code, via diag_command.php and rrd_fetch_json.php (timePeriod parameter), to a server.
 Then, the remote attacker can run any command with root privileges on that server.
 (CVE-2019-12949)

 - An XSS issue was discovered in pfSense through 2.4.4-p3.
 In services_captiveportal_mac.php, the username and delmac parameters are displayed without sanitization.
 (CVE-2019-16914)

 - An issue was discovered in pfSense through 2.4.4-p3. widgets/widgets/picture.widget.php uses the widgetkey parameter directly without sanitization (e.g., a basename call) for a pathname to file_get_contents or file_put_contents.
 (CVE-2019-16915)

 Note that Nessus has not tested for these issues but has instead relied only on the application's self-reported version number.

 SolutionUpgrade to pfSense version 2.4.5 or later, or apply patches as noted in the vendor advisory.

 Patch Publication Date: 1/17/2020